yoursamlan/pubsidian/README.md

 - That's why after 20+ hours of code and 6 cups of coffee, here's [my version](https://yoursamlan.github.io/pubsidian) of the free Obsidian Publish with **Graph View**🥳🥳...

 ## Quick-start guide
 This project is currently under development.
-I'm trying to create a one-click deployment as soon as possible.

-Meanwhile, if you want to host your own notes using pubsidian, you have to follow the steps below.
-1. First of all you have to convert your obsidian notes from .md to .html format.
-You can either manually do that, or you can perform the following steps.
+I've added a single-click-convertor for pubsidian notes.
+Now, you can generate a web version of your obsidian notes just with a single script.
+Video tutorial is coming soon.
+1. STEP-1: CONVERSION:
     0.  **Make sure, you have installed Python 3.5 or later.**
     a.
-Now, **fork and download** [this repository](https://github.com/yoursamlan/pubsidian) to your local machine.
+Now, **fork and download** [yoursamlan/pubsidian](https://github.com/yoursamlan/pubsidian) to your local machine.
     b.
 After downloading the repository, go to the ```tools``` directory.
     c.
 Now open command prompt/ terminal and run
         ``` pip install requirements.txt ```
     d.
-After installing the libraries successfully, copy ```md2html.py``` from the tools directory to the obsidian directory, [i.e where your notes (.md) are stored.]
+After installing the libraries successfully, copy ```convert2web.py``` from the tools directory to the obsidian directory, [i.e where your notes (.md) are stored.]
     e.
 Now open the command prompt again and run
-    ``` python md2html.py```
+    ``` python convert2web.py```

     After running successfully, you'll see something like this...